mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 See {{?I-D.thomson-tmi}} for more guidance on protocol intermediation.

 The term "intermediary" is also used (often in legal and regulatory contexts) more broadly than it has been in protocol design; for example, an auction Web site intermediates between buyers and sellers is considered an intermediary, even though it is not formally an intermediary in HTTP (see {{Section 3.7 of HTTP}}).
-Protocol designers can address the consolidation risk associated with this kind of intermediation by standardising the function, rather than restricting the capabilities of the underlying protocols; see {{up}}.
+Protocol designers can address the centralization associated with this kind of intermediation by standardising the function, rather than restricting the capabilities of the underlying protocols; see {{up}}.

 ## Consider Extensibility and Modularity Carefully {#evolution}

-An important feature of the Internet is its ability to evolve, so that it can meet new requirements and adapt to new conditions without requiring a “flag day” to upgrade implementations.
+The Internet's ability to evolve is critical, allowing it to meet new requirements and adapt to new conditions without requiring a “flag day” to upgrade implementations.
 Typically, functions accommodate evolution by defining extension interfaces, which allow optional features to be added or change over time in an interoperable fashion.

 However, these interfaces can also be a basis for platform centralization if a powerful entity can change the target for meaningful interoperability by adding proprietary extensions to a standard.
 This is especially true when the core standard does not itself provide sufficient utility on its own.